-Code 2013.0011B (assigned by ICTV officers)

-To designate the following as the type species of the new genus

-Every genus must have a type species.
-This should be a well characterized species although not necessarily the first to be discovered

-The new genus will also contain any other new species created and assigned to it (Module 2) and any that are being moved from elsewhere (Module 7b).
+Code 2013.001lB (assigned by ICTV officers) To designa ate the following as the type sp ecies of f the new genus Thermus th hermophilus bacteriophage P2 3-77 Every genus must have a type species.
+This should be a well characterized species although not necessarily the first to be discovered The new get are being m (including 2 The new genus will also contain any other new species created and assigned to it (Module 2) and any that are being moved from elsewhere (Module 7b).
 Please enter here the TOTAL number of species (including the type species) that the genus will contain: